mroonga/mroonga/doc/source/developer.rst

  When you add features or fix bugs that can be confirmed by SQL queries, please always add SQL tests.
 You might think that performance improvements cannot be confirmed with SQL, but some can be still well tested by using status variables or information_schema plugin etc.

 C/C++ unit tests
- They are function level regression tests using cutter.
+ They are function level regression tests using Cutter.
 When you add features that cannot differ SQL queries' results, like utility functions, please add tests here.

 Before pushing to the repository, please always run the regression tests and confirm that you don't introduce any degradation.